paunovic/envo/README.md

 # envo

-envo runs a command under another environment's identity: aws credentials resolved per profile and the repo's declared ssm parameters materialized into the child's environment.
+Envo runs a command under another environment's identity: aws credentials resolved per profile and the repo's declared ssm parameters materialized into the child's environment.
 The first argument names the environment, everything after it